TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-selfserveupgrade-rca.md

 ## How to downgrade
 You may also downgrade your account from 4.0 to 3.6 via the same steps in the preceding section, "How to Upgrade."

-If you upgraded from 3.2 to (4.0 or 3.6) and wish to downgrade back to 3.2, you can simply switch back to using your previous (3.2) connection string with the host `accountname.documents.azure.com` which remains active post-upgrade running version 3.2.
+If you upgraded from 3.2 to (4.0 or 3.6) and wish to downgrade back to 3.2, simply switch back to using your previous (3.2) connection string with the host `accountname.documents.azure.com`, which remains active post-upgrade running version 3.2.

 ## **Recommended Documents**